GZ430/global-christianity-dataviz-jp/README.md

 - World Watch List

 ## About the team
 We are part of the Gordon College 2022 summer Data practicum cohort.
-This is a cohort comprised with a variety of students from different majors and background.
+This is a cohort comprised with ten students coming a variety of disciplines and background.